CODE OF BUSINESS CONDUCT AND ETHICS

 Conflicts of Interest

-Conflicts of interest may not always be clear-cut, so if you have a question, you should consult with your supervisor, manager or other appropriate personnel or, if circumstances warrant, the Compliance Officer.
+Conflicts of interest may not always be clear-cut, so if you have a question, you should consult with your supervisor, manager or other appropriate personnel.
 If you become aware of a conflict or potential conflict, you should bring it to the attention of your supervisor, manager or other appropriate personnel or consult the procedures described in Section F of this Code.

 You must notify your supervisor, manager or other appropriate personnel of any business relationship or proposed business relationship that CRH may have with any company in which you or a related party has a direct or indirect interest or from which you or a related party may derive some benefit, or where a related party member is employed, if such relationship or transaction might give rise to the appearance of a conflict of interest.
 This requirement generally does not apply if the interest consists solely as a result of your beneficial ownership of less than 1% of the outstanding publicly traded equity securities of such company.

 You owe a duty to CRH to advance its legitimate interests when the opportunity to do so arises.
-You are prohibited from taking for yourself opportunities that are discovered through the use of corporate property, information or position without the consent of the Board.
+You are prohibited from taking for yourself opportunities that are discovered through the use of corporate property, information or position without the consent of CRH executive management and, in some cases, the Board.
 You may not use corporate property, information or position for improper personal gain, and you will not compete with CRH directly or indirectly.

 CRH is committed to promoting equal opportunity in all dealings with employees, clients, suppliers and others.
 CRH will conduct its business in a manner that will make it a desirable employer.
 In doing so, CRH will: